qingfengxia/FenicsSolver/Readme.md

 Meanwhile, FreeCAD developer *joha2* has added mesh export function in FemWorkbench, once the boundary mesh can be exported, case setup for fenics solver will be write in FreeCAD workbench.

-### 3. Coupling of multiple solvers (planned in late 2018)
+### 3. Coupling of multiple solvers (implemented in 2018, not yet fully tested)

 Fluid-structure interaction coupling has a initial implementation in segregate coupling mode, see engine seal FSI simulation:
 ![2D FSI simulation of labyrinth seal](doc/fsi_velmag.mp4)

-Tight coupling of all physical fields is under design, target on Lithium ion Battery thermal modelling.
+Tight coupling of all physical fields is under design, target on thermal modelling of complicated systems like bearing, motor, etc.

-### 4. Coupling with external solvers OpenFOAM
+### 4. Coupling with external solvers OpenFOAM (some work has been done, but yet completed, scheduled to 2019)

 VTK is the data exchange format for one-way coupling from OpenFOAM to FenicsSolver, from Foam to VTK and VTK to Foam (mesh and internal field data files)
 Two-way coupling should be implemented with the multiphysics coupling library [preCICE](https://github.com/precice/precice)

-a video/presentation of my 13th OpenFOAM workshop presentation can be found here:
+a video/presentation of my *13th OpenFOAM Workshop* presentation can be found here:
 [Coupling OpenFOAM with FeniCS for multiphysis simulation](https://www.iesensor.com/blog/2018/06/25/coupling-openfoam-with-fenics-for-multiphysis-simulation-openfoam-workshop-13-presentation/)

+### 5. Coupling with electomagnetic, structural and thermal simulation (2019)

+#### thermal-elastic-plastic coupling
+#### pip packaging
+#### Travis CI integration

+## To cite this code

+My journal papers using this code will be published soon

 ## Acknowledgement